 The Publishing House in Oslo

-Schibsted Forlag publishing house is a fully owned subsidiary of the Schibsted media group, and is among the leading publishers of books in Norway.
-The annual turnover is approximately NOK 250 million.
-Around 80 employees work at Schibsted Forlag.
+Schibsted Forlag publishing house is a fully owned subsidiary of the Schibsted Norge AS, and is among the leading publishers of books in Norway.

 The company is the result of a merger of eight different publishing units within Schibsted.
 One of these units was Chr.
 Schibsteds Forlag, the publishing house that was established by the printer Christian Schibsted in Christiania (now Oslo) in 1839 and which proceeded to the establishment of the broadsheet newspaper, Aftenposten, Mr Schibsted’s first venture into the world of media.